 Taylor Kramer, was an accomplished computer engineer, inventor, and visionary whose credits included assisting the U.S. Defense Department with the famous MX Missile series.
-He proved himself a pioneer in the fields of facial recognition biometrics, and was the first to develop the fractal technology in video.
-In 1990, Taylor Kramer created Total Multimedia, Inc. (Now TMMI) with Michael Jackson's brother Randy Jackson, as
+He proved himself a pioneer in the fields of facial recognition biometrics, and was instrumental in bringing fractal compression technology in video.

 His death has become the subject of speculation and conspiracy theories that have spanned 25 years.
 Just days before his death, Taylor Kramer told his wife he had reached a break through in advanced communications stating, "It was there all along, but nobody could see it".
 His research breakthrough was in 'faster than light communications' and a compelling reason people continue to follow his story to this day.